Cost of Living in Bulgaria

 If you are thinking about moving to Bulgaria, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "House taxes are way way lower, electric is about the same, most heating that people use is by wood, same as mine that heats up the seven radiators to keep the house warm.
-Water is cheap, and if you have a well like me watering the garden doesn't cost you anything, but I am lucky that mine is drinkable to which a lot isn't," explained one expat living in Pleven.
+Water is cheap, and if you have a well like me watering the garden doesn't cost you anything, but I am lucky that mine is drinkable to which a lot isn't," said one expat in Pleven.

 What are typical rental prices for expats in Bulgaria?